 - Avoid alcohol, caffeine, cigarettes, and other drugs.

 Like developing any new skill, all of these techniques and lifestyle changes take practice and time.
 If you are not finding relief from your anxiety on your own, it’s a good idea to seek out assistance from a trained mental health professional.
+K Health offers K Therapy, a text-based therapy program that includes unlimited messaging with a licensed therapist, plus free resources designed by mental health experts to use on your own.
 You can also read about anxiety treatment options or download K Health to chat with a doctor about your symptoms, get help with prescriptions, or receive a referral to other doctors who can help.

 How K Health Can Help